hqadeer/nba_scrape/README.md

 4) Retrieve specific stats or entire player profile with database queries.

+5) Detect if user has a supported browser

 ### To Do:

 1) Support for more advanced stats.